 The Schedule of Feeding

-For the feeding schedule, it is differentiated based on the age of your lovely pet.
+For the feeding schedule, it is differentiated based on the age of your lovely pet (see how long do chameleons live?).
 A juvenile chameleon needs to be fed for about twice in a day.
 As it is very small in size, you need to categorize which one that suits for the juvenile chameleon to consume.
 This baby chameleon can’t stand eating big crickets.
 That is why it would turn out to be better when you choose the crickets in pin size since it is not too big for them to eat.
 It is just the right size for their feeding.

 For adult chameleon, you have to feed them every single day.
 Their diet can also change based on what you want to feed them.
 The idea of hanging some leafy greens for them can make them healthy too.